JamesWattersIV/Calendar.me/README.md

 </p>

 ### Firebase Authentication
-The App includes firebase authentication for user login and registeration.
+The App includes firebase authentication for user login and registration.

 ### Cloud Firestore
 Events that a user has added or removed from their calendar are saved in a Firestore database.
-Therefore logging in between devices ensures calender events are accessible.
+Therefore logging in between devices ensures calendar events are accessible.

 ### To-Do
 The Daily To-Do list allows a user to add, complete and removes items that they need to complete.
 It is intended for a simple look at what a user needs to complete on a given day.